2020PB/police-brutality/reports/Minnesota.md

 MSNBC reporters are with a crowd of people walking away from an advancing line of police.
 Police throw some sort of explosive device at the crowd, almost hitting the reporters.
 It is unclear what their purpose is in using the explosive

-tags: journalist, flashbangs, explosive, projectile
+tags: journalist, stun-grenade, explosive, projectile

 id: mn-minneapolis-10